Praise for Mr. Thuris

 A young heldentenor with no sign of strain; just masculine, gleaming tone.
 (Henri Venanzi, principal coach at Opera Pacific and Cincinnati Opera)

 Mr. Thuris' voice is very powerful and I like it very much.
-(Ib Melchior, director and author of Lauritz Melchior and the Golden Years of Bayreuth)
+(Ib Melchior, author of Lauritz Melchior and the Golden Years of Bayreuth)